-When a student is sexually assaulted on campus, the student can find it difficult to even report the assault.
-When the student does come forward to school officials, the school has a responsibility to properly investigate the claim and take action.
+If you are a student who was sexually assaulted on campus, you might find it difficult to even report the assault.
+When you do come forward to school officials, the school has a responsibility to properly investigate the claim and take action.

 - 1. Can I file a lawsuit against my university if I was sexually assaulted on campus?